 How high-rep resistance workouts affect my blood sugar

-I treat sessions like these almost as I would treat steady-state cardio – by reducing my pre-workout bolus by about 30%-50%.
+I treat sessions like these almost as I would treat steady-state cardio – by reducing my pre-workout insulin dose by about 30%-50%.

 How low-rep resistance workouts affect my blood sugar

-Given this knowledge, I’ll reduce my pre-workout bolus minimally or not at all for a low-rep workout, depending on the body parts I am training.
+Given this knowledge, I’ll reduce my pre-workout insulin dose minimally or not at all for a low-rep workout, depending on the body parts I am training.

 How to prepare for resistance training and prevent post-workout lows

 When it comes to resistance training, pre-workout meals play a huge role in whether you’ll be successful in the gym.
-I always eat something before and after a strength-training workout to make sure I have enough energy to do the workout, to rebuild my muscles, and to maintain good blood sugar levels.
+I always eat something before and after a strength-training workout to ensure I have enough energy to do the workout, rebuild my muscles, and maintain good blood sugar levels.

 How to adjust your insulin up to 36 hours after a resistance workout